 Our Next Life

 Liz and her husband went from living in Boston to living on a homestead in Vermont.
 Their lifestyle change has improved everything from their expenses to their day to day routine.
-Amazing read.
+Amazing read. *Warning: you will probably want to get a homestead after reading this book*

 Journey To Launch